google/blockly-samples/codelabs/custom_toolbox/custom_toolbox.md

 ### Change the background of the category

-Now that everything is set up, we are going to expand the color of the category to cover the entire category div.
-To do this we are going to override the `addColourBorder_` method.
+In the default `ToolboxCategory` class, the `addColourBorder_` method adds a strip of color next to the category name.
+We can override this method in order to add colour to the entire category div.

 Add the following code to your `CustomCategory` class.
 ```js